pkqxdd/vexDB-Data-Collector/README.rst

 ---------

 :Event Code: Optional, identifier of the vex event.
 It should be in format of ``RE-VRC-YY-XXXX``.
 Default to ``RE-VRC-17-3805``, the event code for 2018 VEX Robotics World Championship High School Division.
 You can find it on robotevents.com for a specific event.
 :Output Path: Optional, path for the CSV file output.
-Default to ``/path/to/script/event-name data.csv``
+Default to ``/path/to/script/event-name data.tsv``

 Sample Output
 =============